Advanced Electrical Installations Course

 With a growing demand for trade skills, you could start your own business or you may decide to continue your studies, developing your skillset in your chosen industry.
 An apprenticeship might be the right option for you to further your education whilst earning a salary.

-These qualifications are ideal for those who want to gain the knowledge and practical skills to progress onto an Electrotechnical Apprenticeship programme.
+Our electrical installations courses are ideal for those who want to gain the knowledge and practical skills to progress onto an Electrotechnical Apprenticeship programme.
 Whatever you decide, we are here to help you with your next steps.

 Is it for me?

 Is working at a desk all day your nightmare?
 Electricians are always on the move, and no two days are the same.
 Being part of a trade which regularly updates its technologies and ways of working means that you must be ready to adapt and learn at every opportunity.
 This course will suit people who can think logically, are able to work under pressure and to the highest standards of health and safety.